awesome-astra/docs/docs/pages/tools/integration/apache-beam-google-dataflow.md

 ???+ abstract "Description of Pipeline `BulkDataExportWithDataFlow`"

-    In this pipeline, the content of an Astra Table is exported as set of CSV Files.
+    In this pipeline, the content of an Astra Table is exported as a set of CSV Files.
 The read is split in token ranges for maximum performance (read are distributed accross the nodes).
 Multiple files are produced in the output directory.
-The file are created in Google CLoud Storage.
+The files are created in Google CLoud Storage.

     <img src="https://awesome-astra.github.io/docs/img/google-cloud-dataflow/export-dataflow.png" />